sagaratalatti/Blockchain-Capstone/README.md

 # Prerequisites

-- Ganache - ONE CLICK BLOCKCHAIN.
+- [Ganache] - ONE CLICK BLOCKCHAIN.
-- Truffle - SWEET TOOLS FOR SMART CONTRACTS.
+- [Truffle] - SWEET TOOLS FOR SMART CONTRACTS.
-- OpenZeppelin - OpenZeppelin is a library for secure smart contract development
+- [OpenZeppelin] - OpenZeppelin is a library for secure smart contract development
-- Zokrates - A toolbox for zkSNARKs on Ethereum
+- [Zokrates] - A toolbox for zkSNARKs on Ethereum
-- MetaMask - Allows you to run Ethereum dApps right in your browser
+- [MetaMask] - Allows you to run Ethereum dApps right in your browser
+- [MEW] - To mint tokens directly from your wallet.

 # Project Setup
 - Clone or download project and use ``cd`` command in terminal to navigate to project folder.